 A better life for those who one day will remember us.

-“Prayer of the Guest Chaplain of the U.S. House of Representatives: Rabbi Arnold Resnicoff on 23 October 2020” is shared by the living contributor(s) with a Creative Commons Public Domain Dedication 1.0 Universal license.
+“Prayer of the Guest Chaplain of the U.S. House of Representatives: Rabbi Arnold Resnicoff on 23 October 2020” is shared through the Open Siddur Project with a Creative Commons Public Domain Dedication 1.0 Universal license.

 The Congressional Record is the official record of the proceedings and debates of the United States Congress, published by the United States Government Printing Office and issued when Congress is in session.
 Indexes are issued approximately every two weeks.
 At the end of a session of Congress, the daily editions are compiled in bound volumes constituting the permanent edition.
 Statutory authorization for the Congressional Record is found in Chapter 9 of Title 44 of the United States Code. (wikipedia)